6mmmmm31-ux/javascript_ml/README.md

 # javascript_ml
 New JavaScript libraries.
 Libraries you've never had or seen before.
 New libraries.
 # Note:
 These libraries are built and new.
 To work with the library, use the AI ​​model to tell you how to work.
+We apologize profusely.
 # Files 👇👇
 csv.js:
 Library for working with csv